FredHutch/coop/_drafts/whrc-letter.md

 ## Take action!

-- If you or your group feel that this effort is important and wish to sign you can view the full document [here]()
+- If you or your group feel that this effort is important and wish to sign you can view the full document [here](https://docs.google.com/forms/d/e/1FAIpQLScGiGIMfFhHZlDZqoMFl9TciIjVLrcE5C0fn7xwHs3uigH25g/viewform)
+- For more information on bias-free and affirming language check out the [APA Style Guide for Bias-Free Language](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language) and implement it in your life and work.
 -